Originally published in: TMNT Magazine (Panini) #10

 Some while later, Splinter returns to the living room to find it completely empty.
 He suspects his sons are around, but can’t find them.
 The Turtles successfully sneak up on him with a birthday cake and yell, “Surprise!”
 Splinter thanks them for the birthday celebration and compliments his sons on improving their concealment skills.

 “The Art of Camouflage” is a cute story and it was fun to see Splinter find each Turtle, then offer them compliments and criticisms on their technique.
 Well, each Turtle except Mikey.
-It might have been nice to see if he could have used any of his skills come up with something creative, but nah, it was just a dumb joke at the expense of his stupidity and utter uselessness.
+It might have been nice to see if he could have used any of his skills to come up with something creative, but nah, it was just a dumb joke at the expense of his stupidity and utter uselessness.
 Hrm.

 Beyond the neat gimmick and the ending with Splinter’s surprise party (a good way of tying it all together), this one’s pretty low key in terms of humor and art.
 No gut-busters, here.
 Molesworth’s characters look stiffer than usual and some of the layouts look pretty rough (especially Don’s near-identical posing between the first panel and the second-to-last panel on page 26).
 A few pages have some energy to them, such as page 27 when Splinter finds Leo, but this particular comic is just a bit blander looking than Panini typically puts out.

 “The Art of Camouflage” is the lesser of the two strips published in this issue, but it does have its moments and I liked the premise.
-It just could have benefitted from something better for Mikey to do than embarrass himself and a bit more energy in the layouts.
+It just could have benefited from something better for Mikey to do than embarrass himself and a bit more energy in the layouts.

 Grade: C (as in, “Camouflage is an art most teenagers should be masters of, at least when it comes to concealing their porn collections”.)